 Small Appliances

 Store small appliances, like blenders and mixers, in a cabinet space that’s easy to access yet keeps counters clear when not in use.
 Upper cabinets are ideal if you have limited space elsewhere, but ensure they are sturdy enough to hold the weight.
-Keeping these appliances behind cabinet doors contributes to a tidy kitchen environment.
+Keeping some of these must-have kitchen appliances behind cabinet doors contributes to a tidy kitchen environment.

 Tips for Efficiently Utilizing Space and Organize Kitchen Cabinets